spyder-ide/qtpy/README.md

 ## Contributing

 Everyone is welcome to contribute!
-See the [CONTRIBUTING guide](CONTRIBUTING.md) for more details.
+See our [Contributing guide](CONTRIBUTING.md) for more details.

 ## Sponsors